UKtaner/my_hotel_project/README.md

 # concorthotel
-You need configure your pom.xml file tyo your own jdk version
+You need configure  pom.xml file to your own jdk version

  <!-- Please edit maven.compiler.source property to your own jdk version  -->
     <properties>